What is a student visa mortgage?

 Will I get a good interest rate?

+That depends.
 If you have good credit and can demonstrate your ability to repay the debt, most banks will offer standard interest rates.
+However, as a general rule of thumb, lenders view students as high-risk borrowers and will charge a higher interest rate for the loan.

 Will I need FIRB approval?

-The FIRB has a more flexible policy for those who are purchasing an owner occupied dwelling.
+has a more flexible policy for those who are purchasing an owner-occupied dwelling.
 Approval is not overly complicated and is usually granted within two weeks.
-If you are buying real estate in the name of your parents then different criteria will apply as they are not living in Australia.
+If you are buying real estate in the name of your parents, then different criteria will apply as they are not living in Australia.

 Get fast approval!

-Bank policy is constantly changing!
-By speaking to an expert in student visa mortgages you can get the most accurate and up-to-date information available.
+Bank policy is continually changing!
+By speaking to an expert in student visa mortgages, you can get the most accurate and up-to-date information available.

 Our mortgage brokers can choose from over 40 major banks and specialist lenders.
 This means we will shop around to find the right lender for you.